hbctraining/DGE_workshop_salmon/lessons/09b_sleuth.md

   <img src="../img/sleuth_formula2.png" width="425"/>
 </p>

-In addition to performing differential expression analysis of transcripts, the sleuth tool also provides an html interface allowing exploration of the data and differential expression results interactively.
+In addition to performing differential expression analysis of transcripts, the sleuth tool also provides an HTML interface allowing exploration of the data and differential expression results interactively.
 More information about the theory/process for sleuth is available in the [Nature Methods paper](https://www.nature.com/articles/nmeth.4324), this [blogpost](https://liorpachter.wordpress.com/2015/08/17/a-sleuth-for-rna-seq/) and step-by-step tutorials are available on the [sleuth website](https://pachterlab.github.io/sleuth/walkthroughs).

 ***NOTE:*** *Kallisto is distributed under a non-commercial license, while Sailfish and Salmon are distributed under the [GNU General Public License, version 3](http://www.gnu.org/licenses/gpl.html).*

 ## Set-up for Running Sleuth

 Sleuth is a lightweight algorithm that can be quickly run on our personal computers.
-We can open the `DE_pseudocounts` project we created previously, since we will be using the salmon output files.

-1. Open the RStudio project entitled `DE_pseudocounts`.
+Let's open a new project called `DE_sleuth`.

+> **NOTE:** We could have used the previous Salmon project, however we did not include the `--numBootstraps 30` parameter in our automation script and so we do not have the approrpriate files.

+1. Download the Salmon files with bootstraps [from here]().
+Save it in your working directory and decompress the file.
+You should now see a `data` directory.
 2. Create a new R script ('File' -> 'New File' -> 'Rscript'), and save it as `sleuth_de.R`

 To perform any analysis, we need to load the libraries for `wasabi` and `sleuth`.
 Sleuth also requires `annotables`, so this package will be loaded as well: